eudes/korg-nts1-esp32/README.md

 static inline void s_spi_raw_fifo_push8(SPI_TypeDef* SPIx, uint8_t data) {
   // SPIx is a pointer, so will a contain a memory address of the SPI device
-  // 0x0C is the offset of the Data Register with respect to the SPI device const uint32_t spix_dr = (uint32_t)SPIx + 0x0C;
+  // 0x0C is the offset of the Data Register with respect to the SPI device.
+  // The casting "(uint32_t)" is necessary here because SPIx is a pointer address,
+  // but it's trying to save it into a non-pointer variable.
+The compiler won't allow
+  // this unless you force it by doing the casting. const uint32_t spix_dr = (uint32_t)SPIx + 0x0C;
   // spix_dr is the address of the SPIX_DR data register
   // Reading from this address will return the oldest frame of data from the Rx FIFO